wx13/jedi/README.txt

 	- g to goto a line

 To get to view mode, hit "ctrl-t v".
 To get to edit mode, hit "ctrl-t e" or just hit "i".
+There are some commans only available in view mode, because of the limited number of keys on the keyboard.

 Remember that all the keymappings can be easily changed, and one could easily write a set of keybindings that are very vim-like.